prudvikeshav/KodeKloudEngineer/Kubernetes/Deploy Applications with Kubernetes Deployments.md

  Note: The kubectl utility on jump_host is set up to interact with the Kubernetes cluster

 ## Solution

+### 1. Create the Deployment

- To Create a deployment in Kubernetes
+To create a deployment in Kubernetes for the nginx application, use the following command:

 ```bash
 kubectl create deployment nginx --image=nginx:latest
 ```

+### 2. Verify the Deployment

- To check wheather the deployment has been created
+After creating the deployment, you can check if it has been successfully created and is running:

 ```bash
 kubectl get deployments.apps
 ```

+Expected Output:

 ```
  NAME    READY   UP-TO-DATE   AVAILABLE   AGE
  nginx   1/1     1            1           10s
 ```

+### Summary

+By following these steps, you have successfully created a Kubernetes Deployment for the nginx application using the nginx:latest image.
+The provided commands allow you to verify the Deployment, inspect Pod details, check logs, and perform scaling or updates as needed.
+This process ensures that the application is properly deployed and managed within your Kubernetes cluster.